swiftlang/swift-evolution/proposals/NNNN-retroactive-protocol-refinement.md

 ## Proposed solution

 Allow conformances to be added to protocol extensions with all that implies in terms of all nominals conforming to the protocol being extended acquiring the added conformances.
-It would be useful if this also worked for synthesised conformances (and indeed it does).
+It would be useful if this also worked for synthesized conformances (and indeed it does).

 ## Detailed design